 It is with this bold, yet defensive pronouncement that Jean-François Marmontel memorably opens his Mémoires.
 The author’s immediate posterity – that is, his offspring – provides the justification for writing about himself.
 These memoirs, we are instantly reassured, are not the product of presumptuousness or vanity.
 On the contrary, they exemplify a dutiful parental and conjugal disposition.
 And indeed paternal largesse is mirrored and emphasized in that opening inversion which places the author’s children ahead of himself.

 Marmontel was possibly mindful of, and keen to protect himself against, remarks he himself had made earlier, perhaps prematurely, in his well-known Eléments de littérature: ‘Mais combien peu de gens ont droit de faire un livre de leurs mémoires!’
-The first illusion from which we must protect ourselves, when writing or speaking about ourselves, adds Marmontel, is the folly of thinking that because certain matters are personally interesting or pertinent to us, they ought necessarily to be memorable for others.
+The first illusion from which we must protect ourselves, when writing about our own lives, adds Marmontel, is the folly of thinking that because certain matters are personally interesting or pertinent to us, they ought necessarily to be memorable for others.
 If, however, those others happen to be one’s own children, the autobiographical writer may naturally enjoy greater latitude and freedom.

 Marmontel’s declaration, whether tactical or sincere, is echoed in the apologetic cadences of other late eighteenth-century, early nineteenth-century autobiographical writers.
 The abbé Morellet, for instance, starts his own Mémoires in a similarly evasive, even apprehensive tone: